erasys/js-trial-task/README.md

-# Erasys Javascript Trial Task
+# Erasys JavaScript Trial Task
 Users are very important on PLANETROMEO.
 That's why we want you to implement an app that shows a list of users.
 We have included a simple server with two API endpoints that give you the required data.

 ## Requirements